-When it comes to the dangers of getting COVID-19 at work, much of the focus has rightly been on healthcare providers.
-But even if you're not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, meat processing plant, or any other workplace that presents a risk of exposure to the novel coronavirus.
+When it comes to the dangers of getting COVID-19 at work, much of the initial focus was on healthcare providers.
+But even if you're not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, meat processing plant, or any other workplace that presents a risk of exposure to the virus.
 And if your employer didn't take reasonable safety precautions to protect you and your coworkers from infection, you might be tempted to sue.

 When you're hurt or become sick because of your job, you're generally limited to the benefits you can get through workers' comp—meaning you aren't allowed to sue your employer to seek compensation that would cover all of your losses, including pain and suffering.
-(Usually, this "exclusivity" rule would also apply to wrongful death actions by survivors of employees who died as a result of a work-related illness, such as healthcare workers who died for lack of personal protective equipment, or PPE.)
+Workers' compensation is generally considered the "exclusive remedy" for employees and their survivors.

-There are exceptions to the exclusivity rule.
-These exceptions vary from state to state, but they generally include circumstances in which:
+Exceptions to the "exclusive remedy" rule vary from state to state, but they generally include situations in which:

-If you live in a state where workers' comp doesn't cover workers impacted by COVID-19 in your industry, the workers' comp exclusivity rule might not prevent you from suing your employer for contracting COVID-19 on the job.
+If you live in a state where workers' compensation doesn't cover workers impacted by COVID-19 in your industry, the workers' comp exclusive remedy rule might not stop you from suing your employer for contracting COVID-19 on the job.

 Many workers have complained that their employers put them at an increased risk of exposure to the coronavirus by, for example:

-In the midst of a global pandemic, would these kinds of missteps qualify for an exception that would allow you to sue your employer if you became sick as a result?
-The answer depends on the laws in your state—and how courts interpret those laws, and ever-evolving guidelines from government agencies and authorities.
+In the midst of a global pandemic, would these kinds of missteps allow you to sue your employer if you became sick as a result?
+The answer depends on the laws in your state, how courts interpret those laws, and ever-evolving guidelines from government agencies and authorities.
 If you have questions about if, when, and where to file a lawsuit after contracting COVID-19 at work, talk to a lawyer who is up to date on the latest developments in employment and personal injury law in your state.

 If you haven't gotten COVID-19 yet but are concerned that conditions at your workplace put you at heightened risk, you should raise the issue with your employer.
 If that doesn't lead to concrete changes, you can try filing a complaint with the federal Occupational Health and Safety Administration (OSHA).
 Although critics agree that OSHA's response to COVID-related complaints has been inadequate, taking this step could provide you with some protection.
 Under federal law, your employer is not allowed to discipline you, fire you, or engage in any other form of retaliation against you for filing an OSHA complaint.